First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

-- Student mailbox assignments between 6101 through 14999 are located in the North Campus Postal Services.
+- Student mailbox assignments between 6101 and 14999 are located in the Postal Services Central Facility.

-- Have all checks, travel tickets, etc. sent by Certified Mail or have your funds directly deposited into your bank account.
+- Do not send cash in the mail.
+Have all checks, travel tickets, etc. sent by Certified Mail or have your funds directly deposited into your bank account.

-- If you left a forwarding address for summer, check with the Post Office to make sure the forward is stopped when you return in the fall.
+- If you left a forwarding address for the summer, check with Postal Services to make sure the forward is stopped when you return in the fall.

-- Please address all concerns to the Post Office Manager.
+- Please address all concerns to the Post Services Manager.